vsoch/caliper/docs/getting_started/user-guide.rst

 one.
 This can be okay if you want to do static file analysis, but if you want to choose a specific python version, your best bet is to call the get package metadata function directly and provide your preferences.
-For example, here we want Tensorflow for Python 3.5 and a specific linux architecture:
+For example, here we want Tensorflow for Python 3.5 and a specific Linux architecture:

 .. code:: python